reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

 }
 ```
 In this code snippet, we first create the `QueueMessageChannel` with the queue URL.
-Then we construct the message to be sent with the `MessageBuilder` class where apart from the payload, we also set two header fields.
+Then we construct the message to be sent with the `MessageBuilder` class.

-Finally, we invoke the send method by specifying a timeout interval.
+Finally, we invoke the `send` method on the `MessageChannel` by specifying a timeout interval.
 The `send` method is a blocking call so it is always advisable to set a timeout when calling this method.

 ### Sending with QueueMessagingTemplate
 The `QueueMessagingTemplate` contains many convenient methods to send a message.
 The destination can be specified as a `QueueMessageChannel` object created with a queue URL as in the previous example or the queue name supplied as a primitive string.